jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # Security Considerations {#security_considerations}

-[@!RFC9632, Section 6] documents several security considerations that are equally relevant in the RDAP context.
+[@!RFC9632, section 6] documents several security considerations that are equally relevant in the RDAP context.

 A geofeed file MUST be referenced with an HTTPS URL, per [@!RFC9632, section 6].
 The geofeed file may also contain an RPKI signature, per [@!RFC9632, section 5].

 Besides that, this document does not introduce any new security considerations past those already discussed in the RDAP